Only by Experiencing Refinement Can Man Truly Love God

 If people fall under the influence of Satan, then they have no love for God within them, and their previous visions, love, and resolution have disappeared.
 People used to feel that they were supposed to suffer for God, but today they think it is shameful and have no shortage of complaints.
 This is the work of Satan; it shows that man has fallen under the domain of Satan.
 If you encounter this state you must pray, and turn the other way as soon as you can—this will protect you against Satan’s attacks.
 It is during bitter refinement that man can most easily fall under the influence of Satan—so how should you love God during such refinement?
 You should summon your will, laying your heart before God and devoting the last of your time to Him.
 No matter how God refines you, you should be able to put the truth into practice to fulfill God’s will, and you should take it upon yourself to seek God and seek communion with God.
 At times like these, the more passive you are, the more negative you will become and the easier it will be for you to regress.
 When it is necessary for you to serve your function, although you don’t serve it well, you do all you can, and do it using nothing more than your love of God; regardless of what others say—whether they say you have done well, or that you have done badly—your motivations are correct, and you are not self-righteous, for you are acting in behalf of God.
 When others misinterpret you, you are able to pray to God and say: “O God!
 I do not ask that others tolerate me, nor that they forgive me.
 I only ask that I am able to love You in my heart, that I am certain in my heart, and that my conscience is clear.
 I do not ask that others commend me, or hold me in high regard; I only pursue to satisfy You from my heart, I serve my role by doing all that I can, and although I am foolish and stupid, and of poor caliber, and blind, I know that You are lovely, and I am willing to devote all I have to You.”
 As soon as you pray in this way, your love for God emerges, and you feel much more certainty in your heart.
 This is what is meant by practicing the love of God.
 As you experience, you will fail twice and succeed once, or else fail five times and succeed twice, and as you experience in this way, only amid failure will you be able to see the loveliness of God and discover what is lacking within you.
 When you next encounter such situations, you should caution yourself, temper your steps, and pray more often.
 You will gradually develop the ability to triumph in such situations.
 When that happens, your prayers have been effective.
 When you see you have been successful this time, you will be gratified inside, and when you pray you will be able to feel God, and that the presence of the Holy Spirit has not left you—and only then will you know how God works within you.
 Practicing in this way will give you a path to experiencing.
 If you do not put the truth into practice, then you will be without the presence of the Holy Spirit within you.
 But if you put it into practice, then although you hurt inside, afterward the Holy Spirit will be with you, you will be able to feel the presence of God when you pray, you will have the strength to practice the words of God, and during communion with your brothers and sisters there will be nothing weighing on your conscience, and you will feel at peace, and in this way, you will be able to bring to light what you have done.
 Regardless of what others say, you will be able to have a normal relationship with God, you will not be constrained by others, you will rise above everything—and in this, you will demonstrate that your practice of God’s words has been effective.

 The greater God’s refinement, the more people’s hearts are able to love God.
 The torment in their hearts is of benefit to their lives, they are more able to be at peace before God, their relationship with God is closer, and they are better able to see God’s supreme love and His supreme salvation.
 Peter experienced refinement hundreds of times, and Job underwent several trials.
 If you wish to be made perfect by God, you too must undergo refinement hundreds of times; only if you have to go through this process, and have to rely upon this step, are you able to satisfy God’s will, and be made perfect by God.
 Refinement is the best means by which God makes people perfect; only refinement and bitter trials can bring out the true love for God in people’s hearts.
 Without hardship, people lack the true love for God; if they are not tested within, and are not truly subjected to refinement, then their hearts will always be floating in the outside world.
-Having been refined to a certain point, you will see your own weaknesses and difficulties, you will see how much you are lacking and that you are unable to overcome the many problems you encounter, and you will see how great is your disobedience.
+Having been refined to a certain point, you will see your own weaknesses and difficulties, you will see how much you are lacking, you will be unable to overcome the many problems you encounter, and you will see how great is your disobedience.
 Only during trials will you be able to truly know your real state, and trials make you better able to be made perfect.

 During his lifetime, Peter experienced refinement hundreds of times and underwent many painful ordeals.
 This refinement became the foundation of his supreme love of God, and became the most significant experience of his entire life.
 That he was able to possess a supreme love of God was, in one sense, because of his resolve to love God; more importantly, however, it was because of the refinement and suffering that he underwent.
 This suffering became his guide on the path of loving God, and became the thing that was most memorable to him.
 If people do not undergo the pain of refinement when loving God, then their love is full of naturalness and their preferences; love such as this is full of the ideas of Satan, and simply incapable of satisfying God’s will.
 Having the resolve to love God is not the same as truly loving God.
 Even though all that they think of in their hearts is for the sake of loving God, and satisfying God, as if their thoughts are without any human ideas, as if they are all for the sake of God, when their thoughts are brought before God, such thoughts are not commended or blessed by God.
 Even when people have fully understood all truths—when they have come to know them all—this cannot be said to be a sign of loving God, it cannot be said that these people actually love God.
 Despite having understood many truths without undergoing refinement, people are incapable of putting these truths into practice; only during refinement can people understand the real meaning of these truths, only then can people genuinely appreciate their inner meaning.
 At that time, when they try again, they are able to put the truths into practice properly, and in accordance with God’s will; at that time, their human ideas are lessened, their human naturalness is reduced, and their human emotions are diminished; only at that time is their practice a true manifestation of the love of God.
 The effect of the truth of the love of God is not achieved through spoken knowledge or mental willingness, nor can it be achieved simply by being understood.
 It requires that people pay a price, and that they undergo much bitterness during refinement, and only then will their love become pure, and after God’s own heart.
 In His requirement that man love Him, God does not demand that man love Him using passion, or naturalness; only through loyalty and the use of the truth to serve Him can man truly love Him.
 But man lives amid naturalness, and so is incapable of using the truth and loyalty to serve God.
 He is either too passionate about God or too cold and uncaring, he either loves God to the extreme or loathes Him to the extreme.
 Those who live amid naturalness always live between these two extremes, and they always live in a state without truth, and believe that they are right.
 Although I have brought this up time and time again, people are incapable of taking it seriously, they are incapable of fully knowing its importance, and so they live amid the faith of self-deception, and in the delusion of love for God that has no truth.
 Throughout history, as mankind has developed and the ages have passed, God’s requirements of man have become ever higher, and He has increasingly demanded that man be absolute toward Him.
 Yet man’s knowledge of God has become more and more vague and abstract, and his love of God has concomitantly become more and more impure.
 Man’s state and all that he does are increasingly at odds with the will of God, for man has become ever more deeply corrupted by Satan.
 This requires that God do more, and greater, work of salvation.
 Man is increasingly exacting in his requirements of God, and his love of God is becoming less and less.
 People live in disobedience, without the truth, and they live lives that are without humanity; not only are they without the slightest love of God, but they are teeming with disobedience and opposition.
 Although they think they already have the utmost love for God, and could not be any more accommodating toward Him, God does not believe so.
 It is perfectly clear to Him how tainted man’s love of Him is, and He has never changed His opinion of man because of man’s pandering, nor ever repaid man’s goodwill as a result of his devotion.
 Unlike man, God is able to differentiate: He knows who truly loves Him and who does not, and instead of being overcome with fervor and losing Himself because of man’s momentary impulse, He treats man according to man’s essence and behavior.
 God, after all, is God, and He has His dignity, and His insights; man, after all, is man, and God’s head will not be turned by a love of man that is at odds with the truth.
 On the contrary, He treats all that man does appropriately.